-We consider that our governance framework and systems of internal control have been operating effectively during 2023/24.
-SWAP (South West Audit Partnership), our internal auditors, have undertaken eight reviews during 2023/24.
-SWAP's Quarter 4 report to the Finance and Audit Committee in March 2024 shows that five of the reviews provided 'Substantial' assurance over the controls in place and the remaining three provided 'Adequate' assurance.
+We consider that our governance framework and systems of internal control have been operating effectively during 2024/25.
+SWAP (South West Audit Partnership), our internal auditors, have undertaken eight reviews during 2024/25.
+SWAP's Quarter 4 report to the Finance and Audit Committee in February 2025 shows that five of the reviews provided 'Substantial' assurance over the controls in place and the remaining three provided 'Adequate' assurance.
 We are anticipating a positive position when SWAP provide their annual opinion.
-During 2023/24 it was agreed that the Authority would become formal board members of SWAP from April 2024.
+The Authority became formal board members of SWAP from April 2024.